 · Select the position you are interested in then complete and submit the application

 Assistantship departments contact applicants directly to set up interviews.
 If you are selected for an assistantship, the department draws up contract materials and forwards them to the Graduate School.
 After you sign the contract and complete the tax forms, return them immediately to the assistantship department so information can be entered into the payroll system.

 Questions concerning your assistantship should be made directly to the assistantship department.

 Graduate students receiving stipends from VA state funds are occasionally permitted to accept JMU employment in addition to the assistantship’s 20 hours.
-Permission for such employment must come from The Graduate School, in response to a request by the student's graduate coordinator or advisor.
-The student and the coordinator or advisor should carefully consider the overall effect of additional employment on the student's academic performance.
-If the coordinator or advisor endorses the additional employment, he or she sends an e-mail requesting approval to the Director of Student Support.
+Permission for such employment must come from The Graduate School, in response to a request by the student's graduate program director or advisor.
+The student and the director or advisor should carefully consider the overall effect of additional employment on the student's academic performance.
+The Approval of Additional Employment Form, signed by the student, director/advisor, and assistantship supervisor, is to be submitted to The Graduate School for review.
 If approved, TGS will notify payroll.